-- The authority, principally through its social workers, must collaborate with the supported person (including unpaid carers where they are to be supported) when they undertake the assessment and provide support, to understand what outcomes matter most to that person. - The authority should take steps to ensure that the person makes informed choices as part of their social worker-led assessment (or adult carer support plan or young carer statement) and in selecting their support options. - There should be no assumption that the Scottish Government, local authorities or social workers consider any option as a preferred or default option, only that the supported person can choose the option that works best for them, in accordance with the level of choice and control they want to have. - Supported persons are entitled to, and may benefit from, discussing their support with others.
+- The authority, principally through its social workers, must collaborate with the supported person (including unpaid carers where they are to be supported) when they undertake the assessment and provide support.
+It should take steps to understand what outcomes matter most to that person, and to establish the amount of choice and control the person wants to have in meeting their outcomes. - The authority should take steps to ensure that the person makes informed choices as part of their social worker-led assessment (or adult carer support plan or young carer statement) and in selecting their support options. - There should be no assumption that the Scottish Government, local authorities or social workers consider any option as a preferred or default option, only that the supported person can choose the option that works best for them, in accordance with the level of choice and control they want to have. - Supported persons are entitled to, and may benefit from, discussing their support with others.
 Authorities should therefore allow supported persons or their representatives to discuss any aspect of their support with others if they wish to do so.